-Transportation Services
+Student Transportation

-Transportation to and from school is provided to students in accordance with law and Board policy.
+Transportation to and from school is provided to students in accordance with law and established Board policy, procedures, and guidelines.
 Students may also be transported on field trips and when participating in school activities.
 Students are expected to follow the behavioral expectations for riding school buses.
+Consequences for school bus misconduct may include restriction or suspension of bus privileges and other disciplinary measures, up to and including expulsion from school.
+Parents may access the transportation rules, form, and schedule via the district website.
+A transportation permission form is included in the handbook signatures page.